krasimir/riew/README.md

 * `channel.id` - the ID of the channel.
 * `channel.isActive()` - returns `true` if the channel is in an `OPEN` state.
 * `channel.state()` - returns one of the following: `OPEN`, `CLOSED` or `ENDED`.
 When the `channel` is `OPEN` we can put and take from it.
 When it is `CLOSED` every put gets resolved with `CLOSED`.
 The `take` on a `CLOSED` channel consumes the values left in the channel.
 If no values the `take` will be resolved with `CLOSED`.
 When a channel is `ENDED` both `put` and `take` are resolved with `ENDED`.
+* `exportAs(key)` - this is useful when we want to share this channel with the rest of the application without passing the instance around.
+Check [this](#externals) section for more information.

 Example: